Encharted Cook

 Let the rolls rise until doubled in size, about 1 hour.

-Step 6 - Honey Butter, Flaked Sea Salt, and 3rd Rise Preheat the oven to 350°F and brush the rolls with half of the Honey Butter and sprinkle them with the flaked sea salt.
+Step 6 - Honey Butter, Flaked Sea Salt, and 3rd Rise: Preheat the oven to 350°F (177 °C) and brush the rolls with half of the honey butter, then sprinkle them with the flaked sea salt.

 Recover the rolls with plastic wrap and let the rolls continue to rise until the tops of the rolls are as tall as the height of the baking pan.